wiyco/profile/README.md

 ## Markdown

-This project uses [Markdown](https://www.markdownguide.org/basic-syntax/) for stylized page.
+This project uses [Markdown](https://www.markdownguide.org/basic-syntax/) for stylize page.

-Using markdown can easily stylized elements.
+Using markdown can easily stylize elements.
 I used [`react-markdown`](https://github.com/remarkjs/react-markdown) and [`rehype-raw`](https://github.com/rehypejs/rehype-raw) to render markdown & HTMLs.

 To maximize performance, some elements are replaced to Next's components.